-Upon listing a wildlife species, the state develops survival guidelines to ensure survival of individuals of the species.
-Endangered species management plans identify the role that state land plays in the conservation of the species.
+Upon listing a wildlife species, the state develops survival guidelines to ensure survival of individuals of the listed species.
+Endangered species management plans identify the role that state land plays in the conservation of endangered species.
 During implementation, state policy is to minimize duplication between the state and federal ESA requirements.
 The status of each threatened or endangered species on the state list is reviewed at least once every five years.
-Species that have been removed from the state list include the Columbia white-tail deer, Stalkleaved monkey flower, Colonial luina, Ertter's senecio, Aleutian Canada goose, and American and arctic peregrine falcons.
+Species that have been removed from the state list include the Columbia white-tail deer, Aleutian Canada goose, American peregrine falcon, arctic peregrine falcon, bald eagle, stalk-leaved monkey flower, colonial luina, and Ertter's senecio.